glynester/cv/README.md

 Access to client sites is via Teamviewer, Remote Desktop and VPN.<br><br>
 <b>Main projects/achievements and tasks:</b><br>
 <ul>
-   <li>Major changes (full stack) made to the Restaurant Ordering System sql tables reflecting an improved way of storing orders in the database.
-Additional features added to the product such as ability to create a restaurant tab, which can be converted to a restaurant table.
+   <li>Major changes (full stack) made to the Restaurant Ordering System SQL tables reflecting an improved way of storing bill items in the database.
+Additional features added to the software such as ability to create a restaurant tab, which can be converted to a restaurant table.
 Cosmetic changes  also made to greatly improve the look of the product (html and css).
 The system has a React front end, Java API backend and a SQL database.
 All changes designed and built by me.
-   <li>Monitoring system set up from scratch to extract key data from client database systems using SQL Server Agent tasks and send it by mail as csv attachments to a dedicated mailbox.
-The data is then extracted and summarised on a dashboard webpage highlighting problems early.
-Done using the MS Outlook REST API, Javascript and nodejs.
-The whole system was designed and built by me.
+   <li>Monitoring system set up to extract key data from client database systems using SQL Server Agent tasks and send it by mail as csv attachments to a dedicated mailbox.
+The data is then extracted and summarised on a dashboard webpage to highlight problems early.
+Built using the MS Outlook REST API, Javascript and nodejs.
+The whole system was designed and built by me from scratch.
-   <li>Changes made to Visitor Management software (Java full stack) to make it easier for a visitor to use.
+   <li>Changes made to Visitor Management software (Java full stack) to make it easier for a visitor to use and improvements made to admin side of the software.
    <li>Compiled extract files (based on client spec) of cash register transactions from the client's till transactions database and placed these in a network drive for the client's system to pick up and input to their own accounting system.
    <li>Extensive work with SQL Server databases including tables, queries, views, stored procedures, SQL Server mail, SQL Server Agent, database replication, restoration and backup.
-   <li>Deployment of software to client sites.
+   <li>Building and deploying updated software to client sites.
-   <li>Setting up Tomcat servers and card printer/encoders.
+   <li>Setting up Tomcat servers and card printers/encoders.
    <li>Amending base software products and updating in company git repository.
-   <li>Problem solving for different software products on client sites.
+   <li>Problem solving support issues for different software products on client sites.
 </ul>

 <b>Software Used:</b><br>
    <ul>
-      <li>Netbeans - Java
+      <li>Netbeans - Java - full stack and backend API calls to SQL database when using React front end
-      <li>Visual Studio Code - React (Javascript)
+      <li>Visual Studio Code - React (Javascript) - front end code
-      <li>SQL Server
+      <li>SQL Server - Database
-      <li>Fork - use with Git
+      <li>Fork - used with Git to control software versions
+      <li>Postman - API testing
    </ul>

 <b>Self Employed</b> (May 2015 to Oct 2022)<br>
+Building, developing and maintaining websites for clients.

 <b>AccessPay - Consultancy Division</b> (April 2014 - May 2015), UK<br>
 Project Management and Implementation - Payments solutions software<br>